Cheap loans for families to install solar panels, heat pumps and batteries

 “Above all, any use of public funds must come with a warm homes guarantee, built around quality advice on the right installations to deliver, enhanced consumer protections and a promise that every upgraded home will see bills come down.”

-Rick Parfett, WWF head of climate, said: “In an unstable world, depending on fossil fuels risks soaring energy bills.
+Rick Parfett, WWF’s head of climate said: “In an unstable world, depending on fossil fuels risks soaring energy bills.

 “That’s why today’s announcement matters – if fully funded and delivered, this plan will create warmer homes and lower bills for households through insulation and harnessing the UK’s abundant clean energy.”